arya458/Dead-Code-Detector-Gradle-Plugin/README.md

         with:
           java-version: '17'
       - name: Run Gradle build + dead-code-detector
-        run: ./gradlew assembleDebug deadCodeDetectorDebug --no-daemon
+        run: ./gradlew check --no-daemon
 ```

-Set `failOnDeadCode = false` if you don’t want CI to fail.

----
+If you prefer the detector not to fail CI, set `failOnDeadCode = false` in the extension.

-## How it works
+## How it works (brief)

-The plugin scans compiled class files, Android resources, and dependency references to detect unused elements.
-Reflection, generated code, or annotation processors may create false positives.
+The plugin analyzes compiled class files, resources, and dependency references to determine which items are never referenced.
+Bytecode-level analysis makes detection reliable for compiled artifacts, but reflection or generated code may cause false positives.

----
+If you plan to use this in multi-module projects, run the detector in modules where compiled classes are available; otherwise, point to the compiled class directories if supported by the plugin configuration.

-## Limitations & Notes
+## Limitations & notes

-* **Local variables** are ignored (removed by Kotlin/Java compiler).
+* **Local variables** are not detected (Kotlin compiler may remove them in bytecode).
-* **Reflection/dynamic calls** may appear unused.
+* **Reflection, dynamic calls, annotation processors, and dependency injection** can create false positives — code/resources/dependencies used only reflectively might appear unused.
-* **Public API**: enable `keepPublicApi = true` to avoid false positives.
+* **Public API**: if your project exposes public functions/classes used by external consumers, set `keepPublicApi = true` to avoid false positives.
-* Run after compiling the project to ensure class files exist.
+* Run the plugin after building the classes (`./gradlew classes`) so compiled output is present.

----
+* `clearAllDeadCode` is currently a planned feature and not implemented.

 ## Contributing

-* Ideas: HTML/colored reports, integration with Detekt, more annotation rules
-* Pull requests and issues are welcome
+Contributions and issues are welcome.

+Ideas for improvements:

+* Implement `clearAllDeadCode` option
+* Add HTML output or colored console output
+* Add more fine-grained ignore rules (annotations, regex, resource types)
+* Add integration with Detekt or other static analysis tools

+Please open issues or PRs against this repository.

+## License

+MIT License — feel free to use and modify the code.

 ---

-## License

-MIT License
+*Generated by a friendly README polish to make the repository easier for others to use.*